sherlynnw/sherlynnw.github.io/resume.md

 * Part of the Analyst Consulting Group (ACG), aligned to Strategy & Consulting, Applied Intelligence
 * Accenture Applied Intelligence and Analyst Liaison
 * Co-lead of Coding Club
-* Winner of UK & Ireland Data Science Practice Hackathon - led a team of 5 to develop a Natural Language Processing solution in Python to automate entity matching for Clinical Meta Data.
+* Winner of a Hackathon where led a team of 5 to develop a Natural Language Processing solution in Python to automate entity matching for Clinical Meta Data.

 #### **BuroHappold Engineering**